DinisCruz/Cruz-and-Cruz__Music/Marc-Noah/gigs/london-12-Oct-2025/1st-oct__concert-production-brief.md

 -   **Transitions & Storytelling:** Rather than awkward silences or generic banter, we have planned purposeful transitions between songs.
-Dinis (as MC) will join briefly at a couple of transition points to converse with Marc -- almost like a live podcast feel -- giving Marc prompts to share short backstories (e.g., the inspiration behind an original song, or an anecdote about how many times he's played a particular cover at pubs).
+Since Dinis is performing, we'll either have the **volunteer MC** join briefly at a couple of transition points or Marc himself will handle the storytelling between songs -- sharing short backstories (e.g., the inspiration behind an original song, or an anecdote about how many times he's played a particular cover at pubs).
 These mini-storytelling moments serve two purposes: they allow Marc to